CarlosNZ/fig-tree-evaluator/README.md

 - `allowJSONStringInput` -- the evaluator is expecting the input expression to be a javascript object.
 However, it will also accept JSON strings if this option is set to `true`.
 We have to perform additional logic on every evaluation input to determine if a string is a JSON expression or a standard string, so this is skipped by default for performance reasons.
 However, if you want to send (for example) user input directly to the evaluator without running it through your own `JSON.parse()`, then enable this option.
 - `skipRuntimeTypeCheck` -- we perform comprehensive type checking at runtime to ensure that each operator only performs its operation on valid inputs.
 If type checking fails, we throw an error detailing the explicit problem.
 However, if `skipRuntimeTypeCheck` is set to `true`, then all inputs are passed to the operator regardless, and any errors will come from whatever standard javascript errors might be encoutered (e.g. trying to pass a primitive value when an array is expected => `.map is not a function`)

 As mentioned above, `options` can be provided as part of the constructor as part of each seperate evaluation.
-You can also change the options permanently for a given evaluator object with:
+You can also change the options permanently for a given evaluator instance with:

 `exp.updateOptions(options)`